renesas-rz/rzg2_flash_writer/README.md

 ### Step.2 Write the flash writer to the eMMC
 Store the Flash writer binary (B2_intSW.bin) in a micro-SDHC Card that has 1 partition formatted with FAT32.
 Insert the micro-SD card into the micro-SD card slot on the RZ/V2M Evaluation Kit.
-Set the Main SW2 on the RZ/V2M Evaluation Kit is as the following table to change the board operation mode to "forced write mode".
+Set the Main SW2 on the RZ/V2M Evaluation Kit as the following table to change the board operation mode to "forced write mode".
 | SW1 | SW2 | SW3 | SW4 |
 |-----|-----|-----|-----|
 | OFF | OFF | OFF | ON  |

 Power on the RZ/V2M Evaluation Kit.
 Start RZ/V2M in forced write mode and write the Flash writer binary from the micro-SD card to eMMC.
-Check the lighting of Main LED 2.Note that if the LED is blinking, writing the Flash writer binary is failed.
+Check the lighting of Main LED 2.
+Note that if the LED is blinking, writing the Flash writer binary is failed.
 After checking the LED, power off the RZ/V2M Evaluation Kit.

 ### Step.3 Start the flash writer
-Set the Main SW2 on the RZ/V2M Evaluation Kit is as the following table to change the board operation mode to "normal mode".
+Set the Main SW2 on the RZ/V2M Evaluation Kit as the following table to change the board operation mode to "normal mode".

 | SW1 | SW2 | SW3 | SW4 |
 |-----|-----|-----|-----|